-40. On recruitment, individuals will ordinarily be placed on the lowest scale point within the pay grade for the post to which they are appointed.
-Appointment to a higher scale point will only be with the approval of the Head of Service and HR Manager (Chief Executive for senior positions).
-A relocation allowance may also be granted in certain exceptional cases aligned to HMRC requirements, when new starters need to move to the area, with the approval of the Chief Executive or nominated Officer.

-- Individuals will normally receive an annual increment, in line with their individual terms and conditions of employment, subject to the top of their grade not being exceeded.
-In exceptional circumstances, individuals will receive accelerated increments with the approval of the Head of Service and HR Manager.
-Again, this is subject to the top of their grade not being exceeded. - 42.
-The Council does not apply performance-related pay or bonuses. - 43.
+- 38. On recruitment, individuals will ordinarily be placed on the lowest scale point within the pay grade for the post to which they are appointed.
+Appointment to a higher scale point will only be with the approval of the Assistant Director and HR Manager (Chief Executive for senior positions).
+A relocation allowance may also be granted in certain exceptional cases aligned to HMRC requirements, when new starters need to move to the area, with the approval of the Chief Executive or nominated Officer. - 39.
+Individuals will normally receive an annual increment, in line with their individual terms and conditions of employment, subject to the top of their grade not being exceeded.
+In exceptional circumstances, individuals will receive accelerated increments with the approval of the Assistant Directors and HR Manager.
+Again, this is subject to the top of their grade not being exceeded. - 40.
+The Council does not apply performance-related pay or bonuses. - 41.
 The minimum point of a pay grade will not be lower than the maximum point of the preceding pay grade.